Health

 How My Under Desk Treadmill Saved My Mental Health

 I wasn’t sure how a walking pad would fit into my daily routine.
-But there were days before my walking pad where my daily step count was between 300-500 steps, and something had to change.
+There were days before my walking pad where my daily step count was between 300-500 steps, and something had to change.
 I pictured myself tripping over the treadmill while trying to type or struggling to concentrate on anything but walking.
 How could I write or answer emails while walking without falling?
 But the adjustment was pretty smooth.
 After a few weeks of use, I was a convert who can walk and compose an email or write a blog post at the same time.
-Who knew?

 Here’s What Surprised Me The Most